Hay rake type impacts ash content in hay

 External ash is undesirable soil contamination that can accumulate in hay during raking.
 It provides no nutritional value to livestock and adds unnecessary weight to purchased hay, which increases cost.
 Excessive ash content may reduce milk and meat production, lead to sand colic in horses and reduce the amount of nutrients an animal can absorb.

 Testing hay rakes

-Research conducted by the University of Minnesota, Pennsylvania State University and University of Wisconsin evaluated four types of hay rakes and their contribution to ash content in alfalfa hay.
+Research conducted by the University of Minnesota, Pennsylvania State University and the University of Wisconsin evaluated four types of hay rakes and their contribution to ash content in alfalfa hay.
 A merger, rotary-rake, sidebar, and wheel rake were evaluated at all locations during two cuttings in 2015.
 Hay samples were collected during the four phases of harvest: standing forage, and after cutting, raking, and baling.
 The samples were analyzed for ash content and forage nutritive values.
 Hay rakes were used according to manufacturer recommendations and at standard speeds.

 The research showed that hay rake type affected ash content post-raking.
 The wheel rake consistently resulted in the greatest ash content, while the hay merger and sidebar rake resulted in the least amount of ash.
 Ensuring rakes are adjusted and operated according to manufacturer recommendations will help reduce ash content.

 Excessive ash affects the cost of feeding livestock

 In Minnesota first-cutting hay, the wheel rake resulted in 14.6 percent ash while the hay merger resulted in 11.4 percent ash after baling.
 If a livestock producer fed 25 pounds of alfalfa hay containing 14.6 percent ash (or 6.6 percent external ash), they would be feeding 1.6 pounds of soil to their livestock daily compared with 0.8 pounds of soil if the hay contained 11.4 percent ash (or 3.4 percent external ash).